caraya/personal-blog/content/blog/new-features-in-css-multi-column-layout.md

 ## New Multi-Column Features

-The Level 2 specification introduces two properties to provide more granular control: column-height and column-wrap.
+The Level 2 specification introduces two properties to provide more granular control: `column-height` and `column-wrap`.

 !!! note Note:
 Although these properties appear in the editor's draft, major browsers have not yet implemented them.
 Furthermore, an ongoing GitHub discussion regarding whether both properties are necessary suggests the attributes may change before the specification is finalized.